CASDI, or CA-SDI, stands for California State Disability Insurance.

 When employees fill out information for CASDI on their W-2 form, they must enter the dollar amount withheld in Box 14.
 This allows them to claim it as an itemized deduction for state and local income taxes.
 The amount will be subtracted from their adjusted gross income to lower their total tax bill.

-According to the State of California Employment Development Department (EDD), the employee contribution rate (or SDI rate) in 2023 is 0.9 percent of an employee’s taxable wage per year, down from 1.1 percent in 2022.
-The maximum weekly benefit amount is $1,620, up from $1,540 in 2022.
+According to the State of California Employment Development Department (EDD), the employee contribution rate (or SDI rate) in 2025 is 1.2 percent of an employee’s taxable wage per year, up from 1.1 percent in 2024.
+The maximum weekly benefit amount is $1,681.

 Who is eligible for CASDI?

-No matter their citizenship or immigration status, employees who are unable to work due to a non-work-related illness, injury, or pregnancy may be eligible for short-term disability insurance under CASDI.
+Citizenship and immigration status don’t affect disability leave eligibility.
+Employees who are unable to work due to a non-work-related illness, injury, or pregnancy may be eligible for short-term disability insurance under CASDI.

 Are independent contractors eligible for CASDI?

-If you or your worker is self-employed or work as an independent contractor, you have the option of paying into the EDD’s Disability Insurance Elective Coverage (DIEC) program.
+If you or your worker is self-employed or works as an independent contractor, you have the option of paying into the EDD’s Disability Insurance Elective Coverage (DIEC) program.

-This program provides disability insurance and paid family leave coverage when you aren’t required to pay into state disability insurance (SDI).
+This program provides DI and PFL coverage when you aren’t required to pay into state disability insurance (SDI).
 You pay for coverage through quarterly premiums.

 For more information, visit the DIEC Forms and Publications page.